 Answering Google My Business Messages via API

-We have not experimented messaging with the API account ourselves, but we could envision the GMB Messaging API to be a game-changer for many businesses once it's released.
+We have not experimented with messaging using the API account ourselves, but we could envision the GMB Messaging API to be a game-changer for many businesses once it's released.

 Businesses can then connect the API to a CRM platform like respond.io to streamline their sales and support funnel.
 It allows large businesses and those with multiple locations to manage a busy inbox and assign contacts to team members with ease.